- Gerald M. DiGiusto, Ph.D., Managing Vice President, Research & Data

 - Heather O’Leary, Principal Analyst

-- Cara A. Quackenbush, Principal Analyst & Managing Director, Research and Data
+- Cara A. Quackenbush, Principal Analyst & Managing Director, Research & Data

 - Alicia Reed, Principal Analyst